discretize/discretize-guides/builds/guardian/hybrid-firebrand/index.md

 - Only use these skills close to your allies - try to "puke" on them with the mantras
 - Keep in mind that equipping/stowing a tome grants you 3 seconds of <Boon name="quickness"/> every 8 seconds thanks to <Trait name="swift scholar"/>!

-The DPS rotation is exactly the same as [Power Dragonhunter](/builds/guardian/power-dragonhunter):
+The DPS rotation is the same as [Power Dragonhunter](/builds/guardian/power-dragonhunter):

 - If the encounter allows you to, you can prestack the following symbols:
   - Equip Mace and precast <Skill name="Symbol of Faith"/>
   - Equip Scepter and precast <Skill name="Symbol of Punishment"/>
-  - And finally equip Sword and cast <Skill name="Symbol of Blades"/>
+  - And finally, equip Sword and cast <Skill name="Symbol of Blades"/>
   - This way, when the encounter starts, 3 symbols will hit the target and get up your stacks of <Trait name="symbolicavenger"/>
 - On greatsword:
   - Use <Skill name="Symbol of Wrath"/>, you should cancel the aftercast with weapon stowing or simply moving